 Step 1: Find champions.

 Admins can create new users individually or upload a spreadsheet with the names and email addresses of all new users for larger groups.
 Before you add them as users, it is essential that you or the leader of the group sends an email giving them a head’s up.
-Here is an example of what the email should say (we encourage you to copy and paste this message):
+Click Here to see two examples of what your email could say (we encourage you to copy and paste either of those templates, or customize them with your own language).

 Step 3: Plan a Coordinated Launch.